bongo418/odin-recipes/README.md

 # odin-recipes

-## introduction
+## Introduction

-As part of The Odin Project course, for this project I had to make a home page that linked to a few web pages containing my favourite recipes.
-I couldn't find my favourite ones, so I substituted it for what I could make instead.
+As part of The Odin Project course, I was required to create a home page with links to a few web pages featuring my favorite recipes.
+I couldn't find my favorites, so I substituted with what I could make instead.

+I will continue to update these sites as I learn more.

-## what I learned about for this project
+## What I learned about for this project

-- HTML Boilerplate
+- HTML
-- Headings, paragraphs, bold, italics, and a bit more
-- Lists
-- Links and images
+- CSS

 I ran into some visual issues concerning ingredients.
-Particularly when it was 1/2 or 3/4 of something.
-I searched on the MDN Docs for [superscript element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/sup) and [subscript element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/sub).
+Particularly when it was half or three-quarters of anything.
+I looked in the MDN Docs for [superscript element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/sup) and [subscript element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/sub).

-### what I need to work on
+### What I need to work on

-My commit messages were just copy/paste with the end changed depending on what page I worked on.
-I felt there wasn't much I could add to explain it better.
-I should've also commit more often, for example after adding ingredients and then another one for steps for each page.
+- Better commit messages
+- Alignment without Flexbox

-### acknowledgements
+### Acknowledgements

-Thanks to:

 - [The Odin Project](https://www.theodinproject.com/) for teaching me the code to be able to do this.
 - [allrecipes](https://www.allrecipes.com/) for providing the images and information I used to finish this project.